-Access — Get you and your products to the largest markets
+Access — Get you and your products to the world's markets

 The Adirondack Coast is convenient to some of the world’s largest markets including New York City, Montreal, and Boston.
-Interstate 87 runs through the region connecting enterprises to Montreal and Albany in just over two hours and New York City in five.
-International airports in Plattsburgh, Montreal, and Albany provide further access to global centers, while the region boosts four Amtrak stations on the connection between New York City and Montreal.
-Shipping goods to markets is easy too.
-Canadian Pacific freight rail lines, combined with deep-water ports in Montreal and Albany, make exporting opportune and expedient.
+The Interstate 87 corridor provides convenient access to nearby international airports in Albany, Plattsburgh and Montreal, and multiple Amtrak stations are present on the connection between New York City and Montreal.
+In addition, Canadian Pacific freight rail lines, and deep-water ports in Montreal and Albany allow for expedient shipping and receiving.

 Talent and innovation — Easily recruit a trained and energized workforce

 World-class innovation, research, and product development contribute to a high quality of life that encourages top talent to live, work and play along the Adirondack Coast.
 Nearby leading educational institutions include Clarkson University, Rensselaer Polytechnic Institute (RPI), SUNY Polytechnic Institute and its Colleges of Nanoscale Science and Engineering (CNSE).

 Business climate — A new New York is driving growth

 Since 2011, New York State’s Regional Economic Development initiative has supported multiple growth projects within the greater Adirondack Coast region.
 Additional initiatives, including the state's Innovation Hot Spots and the START-UP NY programs, are connecting academia with private enterprise to establish a new culture of innovation and entrepreneurship.

 Hear directly from individuals who have relocated here and started a business.